 The Company does not currently have a recurring source of revenue and has historically incurred negative cash flows from operating activities.
-As at December 31, 2022, the Company has working capital of \$67,187,957 consisting primarily of cash, investments, prepaid expenses and deposits and sales taxes recoverable.
+As at December 31, 2023, the Company has a working capital surplus, calculated as current assets less current liabilities, of \$43,367,892, consisting primarily of cash, and negative cash flow from operating activities of \$99,274,312 for the year ended December 31, 2023.

 The Company's exploration and evaluation assets presently have no proven or probable reserves, and on the basis of information to date, it has not yet determined whether these properties contain economically recoverable resources.
 The recoverability of amounts shown for exploration and evaluation assets are dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete the development of those reserves and upon future profitable production.

 Although the Company presently has sufficient financial resources to cover its existing obligations and operating costs, the Company expects to require further funding in the longer term to fund its planned programs for the next year.
 Management is actively targeting sources of additional financing through alliances with financial, exploration and mining entities, or other business and financial transactions which would assure continuation of the Company's operations and exploration programs.
 In order for the Company to meet its liabilities as they come due and to continue its operations, the Company is solely dependent upon its ability to generate such financing.
-These items may cast a significant doubt on the company's ability to continue as a going concern.
+These items cast significant doubt as to the Company's ability to continue as a going concern.

-The sources of funds currently available to the Company for its acquisition and exploration projects are solely due from equity financing.
+The sources of funds currently available to the Company for its acquisition and exploration projects are solely from equity financing.
 The Company does not have bank debt or banking credit facilities in place as at the date of this report.

-As at December 31, 2022, the Company had the following commitments (in addition to those disclosed elsewhere in this MD&A):
+As at December 31, 2023, the Company had the following contractual obligations:

-Total \$ 1 Year \$ 1-3 Years \$ 4-5 Years \$ After 5 Years \$ Lease obligations 358,955 100,299 23,898 24,168 210,590 Total contractual obligations 358,955 100,299 23,898 24,168 210,590
+Contractual obligations Total \$ 1 Year \$ 1-3 Years \$ 4-5 Years \$ After 5 Years \$ Accounts payable and accrued liabilities 6,492,354 6,492,354 Lease obligations 354,636 107,928 23,898 25,251 197,559 Total contractual obligations 6,846,990 6,600,282 23,898 25,251 197,559